joshcf/DellSwitchScripts/README.md

  - Connect to the switch again
  - If N1500, ends here, if N2000 check CPLD version
  - If CPLD version is not 20 (current for the 6.5.2.18 firmware) and the switch is not in a stack, update the CPLD

+## tftpRunningConfig.py

+Script that goes through all the switches defined in the CSV files and copys the running config to the TFTP server specified.

+## writeConfig.py

+Script that goes through all the switches defined in the CSV files and writes the running config to memory.